Breaking into product management? You’re in the right place.

 Weekly guest speakers include high profile business leaders, like former Presidential Candidate Andrew Yang, PayPal Founding COO David Sacks, Ellevest Co-founder and CEO Sallie Krawcheck, and Peloton Co-founder, Graham Stanton.

-For those seeking a professional development experience that emphasizes some of the key pillars of how to get into product management, Business Intensive is the way to go.
+For those seeking a professional development experience that emphasizes some of the key pillars of breaking into product management, Business Intensive is the way to go.